 - Entering products to direct sales

-- Entering commands to the work cell screen (this requires the extension for Barcodes in production.
+- Entering commands to the work cell screen.
+(This requires the extension for Barcodes in production.)

 Barcode readers (Scanners)

 To use barcodes, you need a barcode reader.
 We support barcode readers that read directly to the computers keyboard.
 We do not support "storage readers" that scan and save data for later download.
-Typically use a USB port barcode scanner, or a wireless scanner using bluetooth.
+Typically use a USB port barcode scanner, or a wireless scanner using Bluetooth.
 The barcode reader should appear as a "keyboard".
 We recommend that you buy a low cost USB reader for your office to get going with barcodes and then buy more expensive readers for production use when you are aware of how barcodes are to be used in your process.

 Barcode readers must be programmed to give an "Enter" command at the end of every read.
 If this is not programmed by default, read the instructions that came with your reader.
 Readers are typically programmed by scanning codes that come with their user manuals.
 Test the barcode reader in Excel and Notepad before trying to use it with Manu Online.
 After each scan in Notepad the cursor should be on a new line.